alpinesoftwareltd/db-delta/README.md

         execute_function(table, "foo", "bar")
 ```

-`db_delta` will scan your DynamoDB table instance before and after the execution of your function.
+`db_delta` will scan your DynamoDB table before and after the execution of your code.
 It will then verify that only the changes defined in the changeset have been executed.
-If any of the specified changes are not found, or if any changes have been made that are not defined in the changeset, an exception is raised.
+If any of the specified changes are not found, or if any changes have been made that are not defined in the changeset, an `AssertionException` is raised.

 ### Why use `db_delta`?